-Have you ever found yourself wondering how big is a quart?
+Have you ever found yourself wondering how big a quart is?
 Quarts are one of those units of measurement that tend to confuse people.

-It’s easy to picture how big a cup is or convert 8 ounces to 1 cup, but when it comes to quarts, it’s not so tangible.
-So, let’s make it easy!
+Itโs easy to picture how big a cup is or to convert 8 ounces to 1 cup, but it's not so tangible when it comes to quarts.
+So, letโs make it easy!

 Jump to:

-Whether you are reducing a recipe that calls for a quart, looking to use a measuring cup to reach 1 quart because you’re on vacation and only have a measuring cup, or just want to know exactly how much ice cream is in that quart-sized container, this article explains it all.
+You may be reducing a recipe that calls for a quart, or perhaps you're looking to use a measuring cup to reach 1 quart because youโre on vacation and that's all you have.
+Even if you want to know exactly how much ice cream is in that quart-sized container, this article explains it all!

-Most of the time, when a quart is referred to, especially in the culinary world, it is referring to a liquid quart.
-Conversions can be confusing enough, so instead of differentiating between a liquid quart and a dry quart, which gets into bushels, we will focus on liquid quarts, since that’s what matters most when it comes to cooking and baking.
+Most of the time, when a quart is referred to, especially in the culinary world, it pertains to liquid measurements.
+Conversions can be confusing enough, so instead of differentiating between a liquid and a dry quart, which gets into bushels, we will focus on liquid quarts.

 Measuring Liquid Ingredients vs. Dry Ingredients

-When it comes to baking, measurements play an important role in how well the final product comes out.
-Learning how to precisely measure ingredients ensures that no mishaps or mistakes, like the recipe being too moist, dry or crumbly, or not rising properly, happen along the way.
+When baking, measurements are important in how well the final product comes out.
+Learning to measure ingredients precisely ensures that no mishaps or mistakes, like the recipe being too moist, dry, crumbly, or not rising properly, happen along the way.

-You may be surprised to hear, but there are actually two different kinds of measuring cups that are supposed to be used depending on if you are measuring out liquid or dry ingredients.
+There are two different kinds of measuring cups that are supposed to be used depending on if you are measuring out liquid or dry ingredients.

-Measuring cups meant for liquids have pour spouts on the sides that make it easier to transfer the measured liquid to a larger container, but they're also there to ensure that you don’t overfill the cup.
+Measuring cups meant for liquids will have pour spouts on the sides, making it easier to transfer the measured liquid to a larger container.
+They're also there to ensure that you donโt overfill the cup.

-To properly measure flours and powders, take a smaller spoon and scoop it into the measuring cup until there is enough to fill the measuring cup.
+To properly measure flour and powders, take a smaller spoon and scoop it into the measuring cup until there is enough to fill it.
 Use the flat side of a butter knife to level the top and make an even amount.

 For other dry items, such as rice, oats, and granulated sugars, fill the measuring cup until it is full, then gently shake it until just right.

-For liquid ingredients, either use an exact measuring cup that has a spout (for example, a cup that only holds ¼ cup) or a larger measuring cup with graduated amount lines.
-For the latter, set the measuring cup on a flat, level surface, and slowly pour out the liquid ingredient until it reaches the desired amount.
+For liquid ingredients, either use an exact measuring cup that has a spout (for example, a cup that only holds ยผ cup) or a larger measuring cup with graduated amount lines.
+For the latter, set the measuring cup on a flat, level surface and slowly pour out the liquid ingredient until it reaches the desired amount.

-1 US liquid quart is equal to ¼ gallon, 2 pints, 4 cups, and 32 ounces.
+1 US liquid quart equals ยผ gallon, 2 pints, 4 cups, and 32 ounces.
 Note that a dry quart is equal to 4.6546 cups, which is important when doing conversions for any dry ingredient.

 Cups | Pints | Quarts | Gallons | Ounces |